sixswordstudio/sixswordstudio.github.io/_posts/2024-08-23-career-reflection-part-2-building-balance.md

 > In short, portions of a world view are constructed and made available, and a Western Apache version of the landscape is deepened, amplified, and tacitly affirmed. **With words, a massive physical presence is fashioned into a meaningful human universe.**
 — _Keith Basso_, Wisdom Sits in Places

+This insight from Keith Basso highlights the power of narrative and how it shapes our understanding of the world around us.
+Just as the Apache people use stories to create a meaningful relationship with their environment, I’ve come to understand that my own career journey is also a narrative—one that I actively shape through the choices I make and the values I uphold.
+Recognizing this has allowed me to see my career not just as a series of jobs, but as a meaningful path toward both personal fulfillment and professional sustainability.

 ### Seeking sustainability

 I believe it is wise for me to seek a profession where I feel competent and that is sustainable in the long-term.
 That is a Holy Grail worth chasing.
 I love writing, editing, collaborating, and learning new things.